msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     - Not using Rejuvenation
     &nbsp;

     A note of caution: These are only correlations for *within* the 95th-100th percentile and isn't necessarily generalizable to the full raiding population.
 For example, 89% of players in the dataset had access to either innervate or shadowpriest, yet the correlation is relatively low.
-Does that mean having innervate is not important for getting a good parse?
+Does that mean having more mana is not important for getting a good parse?
 No, and in fact the opposite can be true.

     </p></details>
   </details>